lr91-089/DisasterReponseUdacity/README.md

     * Exports the final model as a pickle file

 3. Flask Web App

     The flask web app visualizes a summary of the data in the database created by the ETL pipeline and used the model created by the ML pipeline to make predictions of the categories of a message inputted by the user.

+### Instructions for the Udacity Workspace:
+1. Run the following commands in the project's root directory to set up your database and model.

+    - To run ETL pipeline that cleans data and stores in database `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
+    - To run ML pipeline that trains classifier and saves `python models/train_classifier.py data/DisasterResponse.db models/DRAdaBoostclassifier.pkl`

+2. Go to `app` directory: `cd app`

+3. Run your web app: `python run.py`

+4. Click the `PREVIEW` button to open the homepage

+### Instructions to run from personal computer:
+0. Clone the repository with ```git clone https://github.com/lr91-089/DisasterReponseUdacity```
+1. Run the following commands in the project's root directory to set up your database and model.

+    - To run ETL pipeline that cleans data and stores in database `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
+    - To run ML pipeline that trains classifier and saves `python models/train_classifier.py data/DisasterResponse.db models/DRAdaBoostclassifier.pkl`

+2. Go to `app` directory: `cd app`

+3. Run your web app: `python run.py`

+4. Go to 'http://0.0.0.0:3001/' in your browser.

 ### Project File Structure